MCLDG-zz/fabric-on-eks/README.md

 ### Orderer crashes when using Kafka

-I could not get the Kafka orderer working - went back to Solo
+I could not get the Kafka orderer working - as soon as the peer tried to create a channel it would fail.
+I also used Kafka from repo : https://github.com/Yolean/kubernetes-kafka.git with tag: v4.1.0

 https://jira.hyperledger.org/browse/FAB-6250